Cross Currents Sea Kayaking

 Here’s how it works:

-There are a few restrictions.
+• There are a few restrictions.
 First, you can’t carry points over from one calendar year to the next.
 Second, participation in UnCon gets a maximum of seven FPPs.
 Third, you cannot cash in your FPPs for courses that other instructors run for and through Cross Currents.
+Finally, you can't exchange unused points for cash under any circumstances.

-Unconscious Competence Series returns for 2023!
+Unconscious Competence Series returns for 2024!
 This award-winning approach to long-term paddler development returns this year with another new bunch of rising paddlers.
 This UnCon will run over a four-month period (May to August) and involve approximately 12 days of progressive training sessions.
+In addition, UnCon graduates from last year will be participating in UnCon II and paddling in venues as diverse as the Pine Barrens, Tangier Island, the Outer Banks, Rhode Island and the Georgia Barrier Islands.

 About Cross Currents: